MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-bash.md

     unzip <zip_file_downloaded_in_previous_step>
     ```

-1. If it doesn't exist, create a directory named `bin`.
+1. If the directory doesn't exist, create a directory named `bin`.

     ```azurecli
     mkdir